• Skip to primary navigation

 Ingredients for passion fruit cheesecake

-• Passion fruit pulp – I normally buy fresh passion fruit pulp from the fruit and vegetable aisle at my local supermarket.
+• Passion fruit pulp - I normally buy fresh passion fruit pulp from the fruit and vegetable aisle of my local supermarket.
 You can sometimes find it in small tins in the canned fruit aisle.
-If you can’t find it prepackaged like this, you can substitute with fresh ripe passion fruits and just cut them in half and scoop out the pulp.
-I used 90 gram (3 ounce) packets both both the topping and the filling, which was approximately one-third of a cup for each.
+If you can't find it prepackaged like this, you can substitute it with fresh ripe passion fruits, cut them in half and scoop out the pulp.
+I used a 90 gram (3-ounce) packet for both the topping and the filling, which was approximately one-third of a cup for each.

-• Condensed milk – not to be confused with evapourated milk.
-This is a white creamy thick milk that has been sweetened with sugar and then slow-cooked to allow most of the moisture to evavourate.
+• Condensed milk - not to be confused with evaporated milk.
+Condensed milk is sweetened cow's milk with 60% of the water-content removed.

 • Biscuits (cookies to my US readers 🙂 ) – I used Nice (pronounced ‘niece’) biscuits.
 They have a slight coconut flavour that goes well with the passion fruit.
 They are widely available in the UK – in the US you could substitute with Graham crackers and in South Africa, you can use Tennis biscuits.
 You won’t need the entire packet of biscuits – I used just over three-quarters.